Fortress of the Bear: Opening and operation

 A viewing platform overlooks the bears' living quarters, which is filled with water, trees, barrels, and swings.
 In 2016, the Kinnears planned a 40 percent expansion to the platform since the increase in visitors over the years had made it crowded.
 Naturalists stationed on the platform share information about the bears who can be observed wrestling and swimming.
 The refuge built a visitor center with an estimated cost of $1 million.
 It houses a gift shop, viewing places on both the bottom floor and top floor, and a classroom.
+Fortress of the Bear hosts a Bear Awareness Day every year in June in which visitors are given tips about staying safe during bear interactions and about electric fences and bear spray.
+In a demonstration during the event, the brown bears are given access to a waste bin built to withstand bears.
+Despite clawing, biting, and stomping on the cans, the bears are unable to breach the bins.

 When the bears hibernate in the winter, the refuge closes.
 It is open between May and September.
 In 2016, about 20 percent of cruise ship passengers who dock in Sitka stop by the Fortress of the Bear.